 The Company settled the Belgian regulatory proceeding in February 2016 by acknowledging certain anticompetitive practices and conduct and agreeing to pay a fine of \$1,962, which was paid in March 2016.
-During fiscal 2019, the Company also paid \$2,402 towards certain aspects related to this matter, which are under appeal.
-As of March 31, 2020 and March 31, 2019, the Company did not have a reserve balance related to these matters.
+With respect to the Belgian regulatory matter, during fiscal 2019, the Company paid \$2,402 towards certain aspects related to this matter, which were concluded in fiscal 2021.
+As of March 31, 2021 and March 31, 2020, the Company did not have a reserve balance related to these matters.